Mark Birley: Personal life

-On 10 March 1954, he married Lady Annabel Vane-Tempest-Stewart (born 1934), daughter of the 8th Marquess of Londonderry (1902–1955).
-Annabel Birley became the mistress of Birley's former friend Sir James Goldsmith (1933–1997), and gave birth to two of Goldsmith's children while she was still married to, but separated from, Birley.
+On 10 March 1954, he married Lady Annabel Vane-Tempest-Stewart, daughter of the 8th Marquess of Londonderry.
+Annabel Birley became the mistress of Birley's former friend Sir James Goldsmith, and gave birth to two of Goldsmith's children while she was still married to, but separated from, Birley.
 The Birleys divorced in 1975.
 Mark and Annabel had three children: